 The primary work of the Hawai‘i Adaptive Paddling Association supports a monthly recreational program, which allows participants the opportunity to experience a day at the beach in a safe, controlled and fun environment.
 Our trained volunteers provide a nurturing experience so that our participants can reap the benefits of the canoe and ocean.
 With an emphasis on safety, volunteers guide our participants through basic paddling skills so they can feel a part of the overall experience.
 Many of our paddlers volunteered and trained for years with the Project Pure Light program, and have been instrumental in developing and training new programs that have benefited neighbor island participants and visitors from the mainland.
 We welcome all participants in the spirit of aloha and share our motto, Kia Kaha (”Stay Strong”).

-Saturday, November 18, 2017
+Saturday, November 16, 2019

-Saturday, December 16, 2017
+Saturday, December 12, 2020

 Participants - 10:00am arrival